 - Standard Color 70 – Printed with an inkjet printer on 70 lb/104 gsm white paper

-- Premium Color – Printed with a laser printer on 70 lb/104 gsm white paper
+- Premium Color – Highest color quality with more vivid color.
+Printed with an inkjet printer on 70 lb/104 gsm white paper

 - Paperbacks are perfect bound and bound with hot glue applied to the spine.